EricThomson/im-crop/readme.md

 # im-crop
-Simple module to crop out rectangles from a larger image and saves as png.
+Simple module to crop out rectangles from a larger image and save subimage.
 For building up training data for CNNs when you have very large images.
 Work in progress.
+There is one where you can control the size (`im_cropper.py`) and one that sets images to a fixed size ('im_cropper_fixed_size.py').

 ## Set up environment and clone repo
 If using conda: